 - User Device - To understand if there is a correlation between device model (Mobile device used by your users) and notification deliverability

 We identified that out of all the notifications sent to All Users and that were successfully accepted by GCM but were not actually delivered to users, the break-up was as below:

-Bottomline: Though we were not able to establish direct causality, we can see high correlation here.
-As duration of inactivity increases, reachability decreases i.e. GCM might not be able to reach and deliver notifications to these users.
+Bottom line: Though we were not able to establish direct causality, we can see a high correlation here.
+As the duration of inactivity increases, reachability decreases i.e. GCM might not be able to reach and deliver notifications to these users.

-We also had a hypothesis that some of the device models, most of the times do not receive notifications sent by our clients.
-This hypothesis stemmed from our past experience of debugging device specific issues for our clients.
+We also had a hypothesis that some of the device models, most of the time do not receive notifications sent by our clients.
+This hypothesis stemmed from our past experience of debugging device-specific issues for our clients.
 (Note here the dedication of our customer support to understand client issues).
-We ran the numbers across multiple campaigns for few clients and the result was certainly worth the dig.
+We ran the numbers across multiple campaigns for a few clients and the result was certainly worth the dig.

-Another device series are Lenovo A6020 and Lenovo A6000 where the failure rates were also dismally high around 98%-99%.
+Other device series is Lenovo A6020 and Lenovo A6000 where the failure rates were also dismally high around 98%-99%.
 Micromax also exhibited high failure rates around 90-95% for its canvas series.

-All these devices have substantial share (particulars vary as per genre and demographics of client apps) of installed customer base and hence lowering down the delivery rate as a whole.
+All these devices have a substantial share (particulars vary as per genre and demographics of client apps) of the installed customer base and hence lowering the delivery rate as a whole.

 If you have also observed any such reasons, do let us know.

 Note: The analysis below covers the Android platform.
-Once we hand-over our notifications to GCM Server and they successfully accept the message for a particular user, our servers don’t have visibility on the reasons why it was not delivered.
+Once we hand over our notifications to GCM Server and they successfully accept the message for a particular user, our servers don’t have visibility on the reasons why it was not delivered.
 The next hop is a black box for all the developers.
-Hence the reasons below are just hypotheses which we cannot validate in absence of data.
+Hence the reasons below are just hypotheses that we cannot validate in absence of data.